-Linux create directory FAQ: How do I create (make) a directory on Linux or Unix?
+Linux directory FAQ: How do I create (or make) a directory on Linux or Unix?

-The Unix/Linux mkdir command is used to create new Unix/Linux directories (sub-directories).
-Let's take a look at some mkdir command examples.
+mkdir command is used to create new Unix/Linux directories (sub-directories).
+You can create one directory at a time, or a tree of a root directory and subdirectories beneath it as well.
+Let's take a look at some

 This example assumes that you have the proper permissions to create a new sub-directory in your current working directory.

 Linux mkdir example - How to create multiple directories at one time